tetele/hvac_group/README.md

 _Create a custom thermostat to control multiple other climate components.
 Useful for controlling an AC unit and a heating unit in a single room._

+As it is, the integration is way behind the current HA version and is unlikely to work.
+It is advisable that you don't use it for now.

 **This integration will set up the following platforms.**

 | Platform  | Description                                                            |
 | --------- | ---------------------------------------------------------------------- |
 | `climate` | The replacement thermostat which can control other nested thermostats. |

+The resulting thermostat will control all child members (heaters and coolers), but controlling a child won't propagate the change back to the group.
+The `hvac_action` of the group is not related directly to the `hvac_action` of the child members.

 ## Installation